-Salary packaging or sacrificing is used as a recruitment and retention tool by employers that assists companies compete and retain highly-skilled individuals which can be seen as adding value to a company.
+Salary packaging or sacrificing is used as a recruitment and retention tool by employers that assists companies compete and retaining highly-skilled individuals which can be seen as adding value to a company.
 It is regarded as a compensation strategy holding benefits for employees and employers alike.
-Salary sacrificing is used frequently in public sector jobs and is one of the lures that make’s public sector jobs highly sought after.
-However the private sector also is entitled to offer salary sacrifice and does so but more often this is available in larger companies.
+Salary sacrificing is used frequently in public sector jobs and is one of the lures that make public sector jobs highly sought after.
+However, the private sector also is entitled to offer salary sacrifices and does so but more often this is available in larger companies.

 Employers need to be aware that salary sacrificing can attract a different kind of tax which needs to be considered called fringe benefits tax.
 Fringe benefits Tax is incurred where the employer is seen to gain a financial advantage or benefit from their employer as remuneration for the services that they provide for example a car, accommodation, equipment or a cheap loan amongst other things.
 Fortunately, not all items which can be salary sacrificed incur fringe benefits tax for example a mobile phone, laptop, briefcase or a tradespersons tool amongst other items do not attract fringe benefits tax.
 Fortunately for the employee, they do not need to involve themselves in researching fringe benefits tax because it is the employer who needs to pay this and not the employee.
 For a comprehensive understanding of what a fringe benefit is visit the Australian Taxation Offices website.